In their marketing Kia Australia promises that the Kia Niro EV GT-Line electric car is capable of 11kW AC charging rate.

 I plugged one end of the cable into the car charger port.

 I plugged the other end of the cable into the Ocular brand AC charging station.
-The cable ends are identical so it doesn’t matter which end is plugged into the car & charging station.

 After a few seconds charging started and I was pleasantly surprised to see that the Kia Niro EV GT-Line was charging at a rate of 11.5kW which is slightly faster than the promised 11kW.

 Leaving the car to charge I walked into the shopping centre.